If your dog hails from Russia, then you may want to consider giving him a name inspired by his origin!

 - Yana (Russian variant of Jana)

 - Yulia (Russian version of Julia)

-Famous Russians You Can Name Your Dog After
+Famous Russians You Can Name Your Dog After!

-Russia’s rich history has been populated by a number of authors, musicians, politicians, and athletes—perhaps one of these distinct characters will make perfect inspiration for your dog’s name:
+Russia’s rich history has been populated by a number of authors, musicians, politicians, and athletes—perhaps one of these distinct characters will make the perfect inspiration for your dog’s name:

 - Anton Chekov: A famous and enduring playwright from 19th century Russia.
-His notable works include timeless classics such as The Seagull, Three Sisters, and Uncle Vanya.
+His most notable works include timeless classics such as The Seagull, Three Sisters, and Uncle Vanya.